UKLLC/Guidebook/ukllc_book/docs/ukllc_managed_data/UKLLC_generated/Datasets/LPS_derived/LPS_derived.md

 </details>

-## Table 1: LPS included in each dataset
+## Inclusion criteria
-<details><summary>The majority of LPS have deposited relevant demographic or educational information.</summary>
+The LPS derived datasets that researchers can request to be given access to are filtered on the LPS selected and approved as part of their research project.
+The majority of LPS have deposited relevant demographic or educational information.
+<details><summary>Expand this section to see which LPS are included in each dataset.</summary>

 | LPS | Sex | Gender | Year of birth | Ethnicity | Education:<br>participant | Education:<br> parent(s) |
 |---|:---:|:---:|:---:|:---:|:---:|:---:|